jiashenggu/note/interview.md

 ## Compensation expectation (≈ 20 seconds)

 What matters most is the scope of the problems I can solve and the caliber of the team.

+I believe that, in the short term, scaling up computing hardware is simpler than scaling up robotic hardware.

 # Questions Should Ask
 ## balance real data and simulated data